idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![Task > Frequent words submenu](https://i.imgur.com/05cp38p.png)

 This feature allows you to perform a statistical analysis based on word frequency.
 Additionally to the Task > Frequent words submenu options explained below, a right click inside the Frequent words tab brings a pop-up menu setting the minimal and maximal fragment length (see Task > Frequent words context menu below).
-Frequent words feature is activated automatically at the start of the project when "Extract frequent words from current segment" option is on.
+Frequent words feature is activated automatically at the start of the project when “Extract frequent words from current segment” option is on.

-**Task > Frequent words sorted by frequency** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted by frequency.
+**Task > Frequent words > Frequent words sorted by frequency** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted by frequency.
 This may take a while.

-**Task > Frequent words sorted by length** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted by word length.
+**Task > Frequent words > Frequent words sorted by length** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted by word length.
 This may take a while.

-**Task > Frequent words sorted alphabetically** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted alphabetically.
+**Task > Frequent words > Frequent words sorted alphabetically** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted alphabetically.
 This may take a while.

-**Task > Extract frequent words from current segment** = Toggle frequent word display for only the currently-selected segment (all segment pairs are still searched).
+**Task > Frequent words > Extract frequent words from current segment** = Toggle frequent word display for only the currently-selected segment (all segment pairs are still searched).

-**Task > Show only unkown frequent words** = Ignore words that are present in any active translation memory or glossary.
+**Task > Frequent words > Show only unkown frequent words** = Ignore words that are present in any active translation memory or glossary.

-**Task > Add frequent words to glossary** = Toggle adding frequent words to glossaries instead of translation memories.
+**Task > Frequent words > Add frequent words to glossary** = Toggle adding frequent words to glossaries instead of translation memories.

 Related links:
 [Extract Frequent Words from the Current Segment](https://cafetran.freshdesk.com/support/solutions/articles/6000113301-extract-frequent-words-from-the-current-segment), [Extract Frequent Words from the Project](https://cafetran.freshdesk.com/support/solutions/articles/6000113306-extract-frequent-words-from-the-project).